brianSalk/probability-notes/moments/joint_distributions/README.md

 ```math
 P(X = x \vert Y = y) = \dfrac{P(Y = y \vert X = x)P(X = x)}{P(Y = y)}
 ```
+## Covariance
+Covariance is a measure of joint variability of two random variables.
+The sign of the covariance tells us whether the corrolation is positive or negative, but it says nothing about the magnitude.